dfelinto/blender-manual/manual/interface/window_system/introduction.rst

 in the Manual, it could be that your default theme has been altered.
 Creating a new theme or selecting/altering a pre-existing one can be done by opening the :doc:`Preferences </editors/preferences/index>` and clicking on the *Themes* tab.

+.. rubric:: Accessibility

+Blender has several options for visibility customization, including resolution scale, and the ability to load custom fonts.
+These settings can be configured in the :doc:`Interface Preferences </editors/preferences/interface>`.